ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 ```

 Only change the value if necessary.
 State variables live in storage.
 Writing to storage is
-one of the most expensive operations the evm (Ethereum Virtual Machine) does (in terms of
+one of the most expensive operations the EVM (Ethereum Virtual Machine) does (in terms of
 [gas](/developers/docs/gas/)).
 Therefore, it is a good idea to minimize it, even writing the
 existing value has a high cost.